-In 2020, just three years from now, the Historic Wilson Theatre will celebrate its 100th Birthday.
+In 2020 the Historic Wilson Theatre will celebrate its 100th birthday!

 The Historic Wilson Theatre has undergone a nearly complete restoration.
 A few notable projects remain, including replica seating, fly loft, carpeting, wainscoting, and exterior tile.
 With the support of the community and a devoted team of people, our aim is to be completely finished by 2020.

 Our mission is to complete the restoration and transformation of the Wilson Building & Theatre, and create an innovative multi-purpose Community Center.

 Our vision is to meet the needs and desires of our local people to provide quality cultural resources through arts, education, social and economic development.